 Tracy has first-hand knowledge of the transformative power of peer support and peer leadership.
 When Tracy was first diagnosed with a mental illness, she felt incredibly isolated and ashamed.
 She became involved in support groups, and was pleased to find a warm and welcoming community among her peers.
 Tracy soon took on a leadership role as support group facilitator, and then as a Peer Support Worker.

 Through these roles, she found a new passion and purpose: supporting and empowering those who have had experiences similar to hers.
 With few opportunities to grow as a professional Peer Support Worker, Tracy applied to, and was accepted into, UBC’s Bachelor of Social Work program.
-As a social worker, she hopes to work towards promoting the paid involvement of Peers in the mental health system, and she is thrilled to be a part of the Imagining Inclusion project, who, as a team, are striving to do just that.
+As a social worker, she hopes to work towards promoting the paid involvement of Peers in the mental health system, and she is thrilled to be a part of the Imagining Inclusion project.